Understanding mechanisms and developing new therapies

-The research at the Central Institute of Mental Health (CIMH) has set itself the task of developing new treatment options for mental illness and improving existing therapies.
-The primary objective is to identify, establish and personalize psychotherapeutic and pharmacological mechanisms of action for mental disorders.
+The objective of research at the Central Institute of Mental Health (CIMH) is to improve therapies and develop new treatment options for mental illnesses.
+Our main target is to identify, establish and personalize psychotherapeutic and pharmacological mechanisms of action.

-In its research, the CIMH uses a translational approach: firstly, the basic research aims at the identification of neurobiological mechanisms in the human brain and secondly, it is taken into account in the research that mental disorders arise from an interaction of processes of a psychosocial and behavioural biological nature.
+We use a translational concept for this: the basic research aims to identify neurobiological mechanisms in the human brain.
+At the same time, we take into account the fact that mental illnesses often arise from an interaction of psychosocial and behavioral processes.

 At the CIMH, we combine experimental medical and mechanistic/neuroscientific research.
 We want to enable long-term, tailored treatment to be provided to those with mental illnesses through an interdisciplinary combination of imaging and biomarker research and experimental psychopharmaceutical and psychotherapeutic research.

 In order to do this, we created a unique, integrated research facility: the Center for Innovative Psychiatric and Psychotherapeutic Research (CIPP).

 News from the research at Central Institute of Mental Health